Skip to content

 What we saw

-Tobiason scored six easy points three minutes into the game to take an 8-4 lead.
-Guard Gavin Griffiths ended a scoring drought with a three-pointer followed by a layup and a free throw to complete a three-point play in about eight minutes of action.
+Tobiason scored six points three minutes into the game to help Temple take an 8-4 lead.
+Guard Gavin Griffiths ended a 4½-minute scoring drought with a three-pointer followed by a layup and a free throw to complete a three-point play to put Temple’s lead at 15-11.

-Everything Temple threw at Rice was instantly answered, mainly through Anderson.
-Broadnax, Rice’s leading scorer, picked up two fouls 12 minutes into the game, forcing him to watch most of the half from the bench.
+But everything Temple threw at Rice was instantly answered, mainly through Anderson.
+Broadnax, Rice’s leading scorer, picked up two fouls in the first 12 minutes, forcing him to watch most of the half from the bench.
 Anderson stepped up in his place for 11 first-half points.

 Temple did well containing Rice, but then it crumbled as halftime neared.
 Rice went on a 12-9 run, but a Ford jumper kept Temple up at halftime, 36-35.